Immerse yourself in Barcelona's vibrant flavors and uncover hidden culinary gems with our expert insider guides. Plan an unforgettable trip today!

 Nevertheless, Priorat’s winemakers will always insist that terroir is far more important than what happens in the cellar.
 The region was one of the first in Spain to devise a codified ranking in the Burgundian mold: 12 distinct villages are classified as Vi de Vilas.
 The project began in 2009 when Priorat’s top winemakers convinced the ‘Consejo Regulador‘ to undertake a detailed and painstaking study into the region’s different soils and mesoclimates.
 That lengthy process culminated in the unveiling of a new terroir pyramid in 2019; Vinya Classificada and Gran Vinya Classificada are Priorat’s equivalent of Premier/Grand Cru wines.

 A concurrent framework classifies wines according to the period of maturation in oak and bottle.
-Thus, Crianzas should be aged for a minimum of two years before release: six months in oak and the remainder in bottle.
+Thus, Crianzas should be aged for at least two years before release: six months in oak and the remainder in bottle.
 Reservas and Gran Reservas, meanwhile, are aged for a minimum of three and five years, respectively; Reservas must spend one year in oak, while the top tier is aged for a minimum of two years in oak and three years in bottle.
 However, some producers eschew these regulations in favor of a terroir-driven approach.

 To say that Priorat is overwhelmingly associated with concentrated reds is an understatement.
 Of course, it’s natural to think of the region as primarily a red wine producer; media hype and critical attention have coalesced around Priorat’s signature export.
 Yet the global market increasingly covets aromatic whites, a fact which is encouraging more growers to try their luck with Garnacha Blanca, Macabeo, and even Chenin Blanc.
 Local demand has also increased, and quality has been rising, too, as winemakers grapple with a new challenge.
 Granted, it’s still early days, and the overall volume is very small.
 But white Priorat can be just as electrifying as the region’s flag-bearer.